Collective relaxation dynamics in a three-dimensional lattice glass model

-The study of simplified lattice models with well-chosen ingredients is ideally suited to explore physical mechanisms~\cite{Berthier2011}.
-Kinetically constrained lattice glass models are known to display dynamic heterogeneity unrelated to thermodynamics, stemming instead from dynamic facilitation and kinetic constraints~\cite{Fredrickson1984,jackle1991hierarchically,Kob1993,Toninelli2006,ritort2003glassy}.
+Simplified lattice models with minimal (but not too minimal) ingredients are ideally suited to clarify these questions~\cite{Berthier2011}.
+Kinetically constrained lattice glass models have no complex thermodynamics but display dynamic heterogeneity stemming instead from dynamic facilitation and kinetic constraints~\cite{Fredrickson1984,jackle1991hierarchically,Kob1993,Toninelli2006,ritort2003glassy}.
 Interacting plaquette spin models form another class, in which similar kinetic constraints emerge from interacting degrees of freedom~\cite{garrahan2002glassiness,Jack2005,Jack2016}.
-Finally, lattice glass models with frustrated interactions also exist~\cite{Biroli2001,Ciamarra2003,rivoire2004glass,Darst2010,Foini2011}.
+Finally, lattice glass models with frustrated interactions also exist~\cite{Biroli2001,Ciamarra2003,rivoire2004glass,Darst2010,Foini2011,Ciamarra2003,Darst2010}.
 Differently from the other two families, they display, just like atomistic models, a random first-order transition in the mean-field limit.
-They are therefore ideal candidates to study the interplay between static and dynamic fluctuations in finite dimensions, but only few numerical studies exist~\cite{Ciamarra2003,Darst2010}.
+They are therefore ideal candidates to study the interplay between static and dynamic fluctuations in finite dimensions.
+This is the central motivation for our work.

 Recently~\cite{Nishikawa2020}, a lattice glass model with good glass-forming ability in $d=3$ was numerically shown to display thermodynamic fluctuations consistent with both RFOT theory and finite-$d$ glass-formers.
-Studying its dynamics should thus shed light on how structural relaxation occurs in a many-body particle system approaching a RFOT.
+Here, we study its dynamics to shed light on how structural relaxation occurs in a many-body particle system approaching a RFOT.
 We find that the dynamics becomes glassy and spatially heterogeneous, with a strong coupling between static and dynamic fluctuations.
 However, structural relaxation is triggered by emerging quasiparticles composed of localized clusters of particles with low-energy barriers, which gradually relax the correlated slow regions in a manner reminiscent of dynamic facilitation.
+While statics plays a role in the dynamics, this differs strongly from the predictions of RFOT theory.

 We study a binary mixture of particles~\cite{Nishikawa2020} on a periodic cubic lattice of linear dimension $L$ and Hamiltonian